gerrymclarnon/itnext-summit-app/README.md

 ## DEMO

-You can experiment with live demo of [ITNEXT Summit 2018 PWA](https://itnext-summit-2018.firebaseapp.com) by opening it on different platforms and devices.
+You can experiment with live demo of [PlayerManager Summit 2018 PWA](https://itnext-summit-2018.firebaseapp.com) by opening it on different platforms and devices.

 ## Changes